Australian Student Visas

 What type of visa do I need?

-For all programmes of study you will be applying for a subclass 500 student visa.
-This visa must be applied for using the online system, here
+For all levels of study you will need to apply for a subclass 500 student visa.
+This must be applied for using the online system at https://online.immi.gov.au/lusc/login

 When should I apply?